Betrayal Trauma Therapy in Canada

 Individual trauma work first — with couples work alongside it

-One of the most important things to understand early is that betrayal trauma is, first and foremost, individual work.
-The betrayed partner needs their own space to process the trauma — somewhere they will not feel pressured to repair the relationship, or to re-engage in intimacy, before their nervous system actually feels safe.
-That said, in practice we often run couples therapy alongside the individual trauma work rather than waiting until it is finished.
-The key is sequence and safety: the individual healing leads, and the couples work supports it, never the other way around.
-We explain the distinction in detail in betrayal trauma therapy vs. couples counselling.
+Betrayal trauma is, first and foremost, individual work: the betrayed partner needs their own space to process the trauma without feeling pressured to repair the relationship before their nervous system actually feels safe.
+In practice, we often run couples therapy alongside the individual work — but the individual healing leads and the couples work supports it, never the other way around.
+We explain the distinction in betrayal trauma therapy vs. couples counselling, and cover the couples side — including helping the partner who strayed move from shame toward genuine accountability — on our infidelity counselling page.

-And you do not need to have decided anything about your relationship to begin.
-In fact, doing the trauma work first is usually what gives people the clarity and stability to make that decision from a grounded place rather than a panicked one.
-If you are wrestling with that exact question, our guide on whether to stay or leave after infidelity is a good companion to this page.
+You do not need to have decided anything about your relationship to begin.
+Doing the trauma work first is usually what gives people the clarity to make that decision from a grounded place rather than a panicked one — see our guide on whether to stay or leave after infidelity.

 How healing actually unfolds